stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 Opens a modal whenever I copy-paste an image to the vault, allowing me to rename that image.
 I've configured to use a date-prefix as default name, to follow my [[File Types and Media|media-naming conventions]].

+### Image Toolkit

+In many cases I want to open a screenshot in a lightbox without distractions, or zoom-in to see more details.
+This plugin adds those basic features that are lacking in Obsidian.

 ### Rainbow-Colored Sidebar

 The plugin gives each top-level folder in the sidebar a distinct color.
 This adds an additional visual cue helping me to quickly see which notes I'm seeing in the sidebar